latest test changes to the GMAT including the gmat focus

 – Two-Parts

-How can I prepare for the GMAT Focus?
+How To Prepare for the New GMAT

 [ NEXT: Free GMAT Focus Trial class and other free events ]